Boreas618/Notes/computer-networking/transportation-layer.md

 Assumption:  packets will be delivered in the order in which they were sent, with some packets possibly being lost; that is, the underlying channel will not reorder packets.

-### Reliable Data Transfer over a Channel with Bit Errors

 **ARQ(Automatic Repeat reQuest) protocols**:

 Use both **positive acknowledgements** and **negative acknowledgements**.
 Repeat the message in error.